IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Eventing.MassTransit/README.md

 ### Intent.Eventing.MassTransit.Scheduling

-This module brings in the abvility to publish scheduled messages.
+This module brings in the ability to publish scheduled messages.

 ## Local Development